Automatic Regularization for Linear MMSE Filters: Numerical examples

 We consider the problem of identification of an acoustic impulse response, where $x(t)$ is an AR(1) process, \ie $x(t)=ax(t-1)+u(t)$ and $u(t)$ is generated from a zero-mean unit-variance white Gaussian noise; we use $a=0.9$.
-The impulse response $\bh$ with length $L^*=600$, shown in \figref{fig:impulses}, is calculated using software \cite{Werner2023} for a room of dimensions $(5, 4, 6)$~m, the source in position $(2, 3.5, 2)$~m, the receiver in position $(2, 1.5, 1)$~m, a sampling rate of $8$~kHz, and a reverberation time of 225~ms. The desired output is obtained as $d(t)=\bh\T\bx(t)+e(t)$, with $e(t)$ being a zero-mean Gaussian noise with variance $v^*_e$.
-We define the \gls{snr} as
+The impulse response $\bh=[h(0),\ld, h(M-1)]\T$ with length $M=600$, shown in \figref{fig:impulses}, is calculated using software \cite{Werner2023} for a room of dimensions $(5, 4, 6)$~m, the source in position $(2, 3.5, 2)$~m, the receiver in position $(2, 1.5, 1)$~m, a sampling rate of $8$~kHz, and a reverberation time of $225$~ms. The desired output is obtained as $d(t)=\bh\T\bx(t)+e(t)$, with $e(t)$ being a zero-mean Gaussian noise with variance $v^*_e$, and

-This system identification scenario allows us to deal with two cases.
-In the first, ``model-matched" case, $L= L^*$, the estimation corresponds to the assumptions underlying the probabilistic model of $e(t)$ we used in Sec.~\ref{Sec:find.alpha}, that is, if we set $\bw=\bh$, we obtain $d(t)= \bw\T\bx(t)+e(t)$ where $e(t)$ is a zero-mean white Gaussian noise independent of $x(t)$.